CADLabs/ethereum-economic-model/ASSUMPTIONS.md

 Validator adoption is the assumed rate of new validators entering the activation queue per epoch, that results in an implied ETH staked value over time.

 The "Validator Revenue and Profit Yields" experiment notebook introduces three linear adoption scenarios (historical adoption has been approximately linear):
 * Normal adoption: assumes an average of 3 new validators per epoch.
-These rates correspond to the actual historical validator adoption between 15 January 2021 and 15 July 2021 as per [Beaconscan](https://beaconscan.com/stat/validator).
+These rates correspond to the historical average newly **activated** validators per epoch between 15 January 2021 and 15 July 2021 as per [Beaconscan](https://beaconscan.com/stat/validator).
 * Low adoption: assumes an average of 1.5 new validators per epoch, i.e. a 50% lower rate compared to the base scenario
 * High adoption: assumes an average of 4.5 new validators per epoch, i.e. a 50% higher rate compared to the base scenario